TheNotary/hello_world_java/README.md

 For ant to be able to build your project, you need to tweak the build.xml file so everything is pointing to the right thing.

+When you have a satisfactory build.xml file, you can invoke the complete build process with the command

+    $  ant build-jar

 ### Decompiling Analysing Code

 Because java is a compiled language, it's compiled output needs to be investigating.
 To do this run the below command: